-To enable automatic signing, add the auto-dnssec option to the zone statement in named.conf. auto-dnssec has two possible arguments: allow or maintain.
+To enable automatic signing, you can set a dnssec-policy, or add the auto-dnssec option to the zone statement in named.conf. auto-dnssec has two possible arguments: allow or maint ain auto-dnssec maintain includes the above functionality, but will also automatically adjust the zone's DNSKEY records on schedule according to the keys' timing metadata.
+(See dnsseckeygen(8) and dnssec-settime(8) for more information.)